Install Windows 11 via Windows Update

 To create a system image so that you can return Windows 11 to Windows 10 when serious problems occur, please click Backup > System Backup.

 To backup important files before running Windows 11 update, select Backup > File Backup.
+It's suggested to backup files to external hard drive if you are worried about data loss due to system failure.

 Wrapping things up